d1ln/sendseo/README.md

 ## 🧩 Parsing
 - Cheerio for structural extraction
-**Reasoning:** Extremely fast and deterministic, but limited to static HTML.
+**Reasoning:** Fast and deterministic, but limited to static HTML.
 JS-rendered or interactive pages require a fallback (Playwright).

 ## 🎨 Tone & Styleguide Conditioning